-Tahmoor Coal has developed a draft Property Subsidence Management Plan to manage potential impacts on the Australian Wildlife Sanctuary.
-The management plan is currently being considered by Australian Wildlife Sanctuary as part of the consultation process.
+Tahmoor Coal has developed a Subsidence Management Plan in consultation with the Australian Wildlife Sanctuary to manage potential impacts on the Australian Wildlife Sanctuary.
 The management measures include a combination of:

-- Pre-mining hazard identification inspection of each structure by structural engineer (complete); - Consider the implementation of possible mitigation measures prior to mining to reduce the likelihood of severe impacts (complete); - Installation of a monitoring system, which includes, among other things, the monitoring of ground movements around the visitor centre; - Conduct regular visual inspections of the building structures and the adjacent Dingo Sanctuary; and
+- Pre-mining hazard identification inspection of each structure by structural engineer (complete); - Consider the implementation of possible mitigation measures prior to mining to reduce the likelihood of severe impacts (complete); - Installation of a monitoring system, which includes, among other things, the monitoring of ground movements around the visitor centre; - Conduct regular visual inspections of the building structures and the adjacent Dingo Sanctuary; and - Implement planned responses if triggered by monitoring and inspections.
+Repairs to heritage structures would be planned in consultation with a heritage consultant.

-Number: TAH-HSEC-00361 Status: Released Effective: Wednesday, January 18, 2023 Page 39 of Owner: Zina Ainsworth Version: 3.0 Review: Sunday, January 18, 2026
+Number: TAH-HSEC-00361 Status: Released Effective: Tuesday, February 11, 2025 Page 42 of Owner: Zina Ainsworth Version: 6.0 Review: Wednesday, February 11, 2028